-UK firm challenges blue passport decision

-The existing manufacturer of British passports is appealing against the decision to use a Franco-Dutch supplier after Brexit.

-De La Rue lost the £490m contract to Gemalto, which is based in France, in March.
+UK firm given more time on new passports

+The firm says the time extension will give it more time for close scrutiny of the criteria that the Home Office used in coming to its decision to award the contract to Gemalto.

+It says it will assess that information and whether it might help it in its arguments.

-The British company admitted its bid was not the cheapest but said it was "the highest quality and technically most secure".
+De La Rue's bid was not the cheapest, but it said it was "the highest quality and technically most secure".

-The Home Office said the chosen firm met the needs of the passport service.
+"We have a preferred bidder, which demonstrated it was best able to meet the needs of the passport service, delivering a high quality and secure product and providing best value for money for the taxpayer… that remains the government's position," said the prime minister's official spokesman.

+But the extension "will give all bidders the chance to find out more detail and get more information from the Home Office… this is standard process."

+The spokesman added: "This has been a rigorous, fair and open process."

-The burgundy passport, in use since 1988, will revert to its original blue and gold colour from October 2019.
+The current EU-themed burgundy passport, in use since 1988, will revert to its original blue and gold colour from October 2019.
 However, people are expected to keep their current passports until they expire.

-A spokesperson for De La Rue said: "We can accept that we weren't the cheapest, even if our tender represented a significant discount on the current price.

 - Brexit: All you need to know